cwang225/CG3GPMAC/README.md

 - Right click or Q to cancel
 - Right click/Q while not selecting a unit to end the current turn and reset moves/actions
 - Click the "next" button when it's on screen to advance through the test dialogue
+- WASD to pan camera, scroll wheel to zoom camera
+Notes:
+Have to not be selecting a unit to be able to pan/zoom camera
-Notes: There may be some issues in how the player stats appear (HP and name); for the black cat model, just select attack and click the squares closest to where the model was.
+There may be some issues in how the player stats appear (HP and name); for the black cat model, just select attack and click the squares closest to where the model was.